Skip to content

 Hosts are the individual GPU machines that actually run your jobs.
 Each host belongs to a specific GPU Market, and are matched onto suitable hosts in the selected market based on their resource requirements.

-You can interact with Nosana via:
+You can interact with Nosana through multiple methods: